-In May 2014, the Corporation submitted a combined application for the 2013, 2014, and 2015 capital trackers as prescribed by the AUC, seeking capital tracker revenue of \$23.2 million for 2013, \$48.1 million for 2014 and \$68.9 million for 2015.
-Capital tracker revenue for all three years will be subject to change based on actual capital additions in the categories ultimately approved for capital tracker treatment by the AUC.
+In May 2014, the Corporation submitted a combined application for the 2013, 2014, and 2015 capital trackers as prescribed by the AUC, seeking capital tracker revenue of \$23.2 million, \$48.1 million, and \$68.9 million, respectively.
+Capital tracker revenue for all three years will be subject to change based on actual capital expenditures in the categories approved for capital tracker treatment by the AUC.
 For 2013, the Corporation's capital tracker revenue was based on a placeholder equal to 60% of the then applied for capital tracker amounts, which resulted in the recognition of \$14.6 million of capital tracker revenue in 2013.
-For 2014, the Corporation's capital tracker revenue is based on the continuation of the placeholder and is expected to result in the recognition of \$29.2 million of capital tracker revenue, subject to potential adjustment, compared to the current application of \$48.1 million.
+For 2014, the Corporation's capital tracker revenue is based on the continuation of the placeholder and is expected to result in the recognition of \$29.2 million of capital tracker revenue, subject to potential adjustment.

-A hearing related to the combined capital tracker application is scheduled for October 2014 with an AUC decision expected during the first quarter of 2015.
+A hearing related to the combined capital tracker application was held in October 2014 with an AUC decision expected during the first quarter of 2015.
 Any adjustment to the 60% capital tracker placeholder amounts for 2013 and 2014 will result in an adjustment to revenue.
 Such an adjustment will be recognized when an AUC decision is received or when sufficient information is available to allow management to estimate the required adjustment in accordance with US GAAP.